alopezrivera/mpl_plotter/README.md

 - Easily create custom linear segmented colormaps, so you can use any sequence of colors you fancy
 - Custom colorschemes (currently only 1, as it's enough to fit my needs, perhaps more in the future)

+---

+#### Each plot has specific parameters which can be modified, plus general ones which apply for all 2D and 3D plots respectively.
+The specific parameters for each plotting class are available in the **docstrings** of their `__init__` methods.
+It's comfortable to access them from the interactive Python terminal.
+Eg:

+    >>> from mpl_plotter.two_d import line
+    >>> help(line)

+In Section 11 at the end of this README, all general parameters for 2D and 3D plots can be seen.

 # 5. Getting started